sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/index.md

 If you want to learn more about how repository permissions are synchronized in the background, read [Background permissions syncing](../../../admin/repo/permissions.md#background-permissions-syncing).

-## User settings
+## Settings cascade

 Sourcegraph offers the flexibility of customizing settings by users.
-The settings of a single user is the result of bundled individual settings, organization settings and global settings.
+The settings of a single user is generally the result of merging user settings, organization settings and global settings.
+Each of these are referred to as a _settings subject_, which are part of the _settings cascade_.
+They are all exposed over GraphQL.

 ## Search